 Overview

 The research at the University of Surrey aims to advance the state of the art in audio-visual signal processing, computer vision and machine learning, with a focus on image, video and audio applications.
-We have expertise and activities in computer vision, digital signal processing, machine learning and artificial intelligence.
+We have expertise and activities in computer vision, digital signal processing, machine learning and artificial intelligence, computer graphics and human computer interaction, and data science for media, medical image analysis and multimedia communication.

 Get more details